zanbary34/data-engineering-home-assignment/README.md

 ## AWS Deployment

 -   At Vi, we manage and provision cloud infrastructure through definition files ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)).
 Please use IaC (such as CloudFormation) to deploy the code you created to perform the below tasks.
-    -   If your not familiar with Cloudformation - please use AWS console
 -   Infrastructure tasks:
     -   Create a glue job
     -   Create a Glue Catalog Database